 The Producer-Consumer Lab and Queueing/Scheduling Lab are user-level Linux labs.
 The others are all done within a research kernel developed at Northwestern.
 All hardware is x64.
-All code is in C.
+Almost all code is in C (the Queueing/Scheduling Lab is in simple C++).